embassy-rs/ekv/README.md

   - Unlimited read transactions and one write transaction are allowed concurrently.
   - Read transactions are only blocked by a write transaction commit, not by the whole write transaction.
 Commit is fast, `O(1)`.
 - Wear leveling: erase cycles are spread out evenly between all flash pages.
 Pages are allocated cyclically.
 At boot, a random seed is required to decide which is the first.
-- Corruption-resistant: A corrupted or deliberately manipulated flash image should not cause crashes, panics or infinite loops, only `Err(Corrupted)` errors.
+- Corruption-resistant: A corrupted or deliberately manipulated flash image cannot cause crashes, panics or infinite loops, only `Err(Corrupted)` errors.
+- Optional CRC32 protection of headers and data on flash.
 - Extensively tested, using unit tests and fuzzing.

 ## Current status